x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/journaling/manage-journaling.md

 4. In **Journal Rule**, modify the settings you want.
 For more information about the settings in this dialog box, see the procedure [Use the EAC to create a journal rule](manage-journaling.md#newjournalrule) earlier in this topic.

-### Use the Shell to view or modify a journal rule
+### Use Exchange Online PowerShell to view or modify a journal rule

 This example displays a summary list of all journal rules in the Exchange organization: